By Jim Ferri

 You are also covered on non-EU airlines flying from Europe to the US, but not vice versa.

 For example, if you’re flying an American carrier from Paris (or any other European Union city), you are covered by European law.
-But you’re not covered if you fly an American or other non-EU carrier from the USA to Europe.
+And the EU’s top court has ruled non-EU Airlines are also now liable for compensating passengers for delayed flights.

 Delays, Cancellations and Overbooking